A Dynamic Additive and Multiplicative Effects Model with Application to the United Nations Voting Behaviors: Dynamic Additive and Multiplicative Effects Model

-We take a Bayesian approach to infer the parameters in the DAME model.
-Our posterior computation is performed via a Gibbs sampler to update the vector of time-varying regression coefficients and the vector of additive and multiplicative latent factors, along with the use of a Metropolis-Hastings (MH) algorithm to sample the variance and length GP parameters ($\tau, \kappa$).
-This section outlines the steps and sampling equations for MCMC updates of the DAME model, where the derivations of each step can be found in the supplementary material.\\ To begin with, let $\mathbf{E}^t$ denote the $N \times N$ matrix of random noise, where the $(i, j)^{th}$ entry is defined as $E^t_{ij} = y^t_{ij}-\big(\sum\limits_{p=1}^P \beta^t_{p}X^t_{ijp}+\theta^t_{i}+\theta^t_{j}+{u^t_{i}}^\prime \mathbf{D}^tu^t_{j}\big)$.
-Given that the distribution of the observed network $\mathbf{Y}= \{\mathbf{Y}^1,\ldots,\mathbf{Y}^T\}$ conditional on all the parameters can be written as the product of Normal probability density functions (pdf)
+Our posterior computation is performed via a Gibbs sampler to update the vector of time-varying regression coefficients and the vector of additive and multiplicative latent factors, along with a Metropolis-Hastings (MH) algorithm to sample the variance and length GP parameters ($\tau, \kappa$).
+Full conditional distributions and details about the MH algorithm are provided in Supplementary Materials Sections A and B (\cite{bomin23}).